johngao2/EM-hotel-demand/README.md

 **Step 3 sprint 2 goals:**
 - Data processing:
   - cust types:
-    - stay length, day of week arrival are independent, stay length is reduced to 4 values, with 4 being stay for 4 days or more
+    - stay length, day of week arrival are independent, stay length is reduced to 4 values, with 4 being stay for 4 days or more **DONE**
     - customer chooses b/w UNIT, 2 consecutive weeks.
 Also, they choose between prioritizing week vs prioritizing unit.
-Price is included in weeks already, dont worry about it.
+Price is included in weeks already, dont worry about it. **DONE**
   - arrival:
     - each col is a (unit, week, day of week, stay_len) tuple, rows can be reduced to just look dates **DONE,**
     - when collapsing the multiindexed cols into numbers, that's used as the product number for trans vec **DONE**